Sanford Robinson Gifford (1823-1880)

 Gifford’s works have been preserved at the National Gallery, the Corcoran Gallery of Art, the New York Historical Society, the Metropolitan Museum of Art, the Art Institute of Chicago, and the Amon Carter Museum.

-Gifford is buried in the Gifford family plot in Hudson, New York.
+Gifford is buried in the Gifford family plot in Hudson, NY.

 Gravestone